microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/2_CSS_CSS3/position_practice.md

 ![Relative Position](../images/relative-03.gif)

-## **Fixed**
+## Fixed positioning

 Fixed positioning acts similarly to absolute positioning with a couple of differences.
-First, the fixed positioned element is always positioned relative to the browser window and takes the now familiar top, right, bottom, and left properties.
-The second difference is inherent in the name: fixed positioned elements are fixed.
+First, the fixed position element is always positioned relative to the browser window and takes the now familiar top, right, bottom, and left properties.
+The second difference is inherent in the name: fixed position elements are fixed.
 They don't move as the page is scrolled.

-## **Extras**
+## Tips and resources

-An awesome resource on how to center elements: [http://designshack.net/articles/css/how-to-center-anything-with-css/](http://designshack.net/articles/css/how-to-center-anything-with-css/)

 An easy way to center an element inside a container: